GuanyaShi/blog/_posts/2021-11-24-NeuralControl.md

 </table>
 </center>

 These novel capabilities are very exciting because they haven't been achieved by either pure learning or control methods.
 For example, the close-proximity swarm flight (the minimum distance is only 24cm) in _Neural-Swarm_, and agile and precise maneuver in time-variant wind conditions in _Neural-Fly_.
-Behind these "magics", in this blog, I will try to explain the methodology, and in particular, I aim to discuss three key reflections when applying deep learning in autonomous systems:
+Behind these "magics", in this blog, I will try to explain the methodology, and in particular, I aim to discuss three key principles when applying deep learning in autonomous systems:
 * Having prior physics matters.
 * Control meets learning: combining learning and control theory is necessary.
 * Encoding invariance to deep learning really helps.